-Intermediate Chemistry

-Prerequisites: A grade of "C" or better in CHEM 160 or two semesters of high school chemistry, and a grade of "C" or better in MATH 104 or MATH 114 or two years of high school algebra.
+Intermediate Chemistry Prerequisite: A grade of C or better in CHEM 160 or two semesters of high school chemistry, and a grade of C or better in MATH 104 or MATH 114 or two years of high school algebra.
 NOTE: Not open for credit to students who have completed CHEM 001.
 Course Advisory: Eligibility for ENGL 001.
-A general chemistry course often required for nursing students and for students majoring in physical therapy, occupational therapy, industrial technology and home economics, it emphasizes the chemistry of inorganic compounds and covers selected topics such as atomic theory, bonding, equations, gas laws, solutions, acid-base theory, and oxidation-reduction.
+A general chemistry course often required for nursing students and for students majoring in physical therapy, occupational therapy, industrial technology and home economics, it emphasizes the chemistry of inorganic compounds and covers selected topics such as atomic theory, bonding, equations, gas laws, solutions, acid-base theory, and oxidationreduction.
 Field trip may be required.
 Online homework may be required.
-NOTE: Not open for credit to students who have completed CHEM 001.
 Three hours lecture, three hours lab.